facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 ### Threading

-Unless the NativeModule provides its own method queue, it shouldn't make any assumptions about what thread it's being called on.
-Currently, if a NativeModule doesn't provide a method queue, React Native will create a separate GCD queue for it and invoke its methods there.
+Unless the native module provides its own method queue, it shouldn't make any assumptions about what thread it's being called on.
+Currently, if a native module doesn't provide a method queue, React Native will create a separate GCD queue for it and invoke its methods there.
 Please note that this is an implementation detail and might change.
 If you want to explicitly provide a method queue for a native module, override the `(dispatch_queue_t) methodQueue` method in the native module.
 For example, if it needs to use a main-thread-only iOS API, it should specify this via:

 ```objectivec
 - (dispatch_queue_t)methodQueue